SPECCHIODB/specchio.ch/src/downloads/README.md

 ### SPECCHIO Application Download

 The SPECCHIO Application consists of a Java application plus a number of library files.
-The files are bundled within a ZIP archive which are named according to the version of the SPECCHIO application.
+We recommend using the multi-platform installer: specchio-installer.jar.

+The SPECCHIO client and server binaries are also available as ZIP archives.
 Details about the features contained in the different versions can be found in the respective [User Guides](/guides/).